Introduction

 img_w0001.jpg

-I'm sorry, more I did not care.
+I'm sorry, more I didn't care.

 I had the chance while you were here.